andreybutenko/ninja/source/_posts/bac.md

 After receiving feedback from my Informatics professor, the Residence Education webmaster, and others, I re-developed the website using straight HTML and JavaScript so that it would be suitable for use in WordPress.
 This intermediary version can be seen [here](https://codepen.io/andreybutenko/full/BmPONM/).

 After getting final approvals, I was able to publish the website on the actual University of Washington website!
-See it live [here!](http://depts.washington.edu/hfsresed/bac/)
+See it live [here.](http://depts.washington.edu/hfsresed/bac/)

-I am currently in the process of marketing this resource to residents.
+However, I have had difficulty maintaining the live version.
+I no longer have access to the web server and haven't been able to get in touch with admins.
+You can see the website as it should appear [here!](http://students.washington.edu/abutenko/hfs/)